You are now leaving Lundbeck.com/ie

 If you and your doctor agree to start Abilify Maintena your doctor will have advised you on the dose and the first treatment that is right for you.
 In order to obtain enough medicine in your body, the first treatment will involve either one injection and continued treatment with aripiprazole tablets by mouth for 14 days, or two injections (in different muscles) and one tablet of aripiprazole on the first day of treatment.

-Abilify Maintena will then be given to you as a single injection, once a month, by a member of your treatment team.
+This medicine will be given to you as a single injection, once a month, by a member of your treatment team.
 This will either be given into the buttock or shoulder and the injection site will alternate between your right and left side.

 Will it be painful?